tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		Volume Spots
 			[NEW] You can now set the scale of the spots
-			[NEW] You can now set the translation in all directions, and in either the relative or absolute frame [CHANGED] Modified the module's inspector to make it easier to use and understand.
+			[NEW] You can now set the translation in all directions, and in either the relative or absolute frame [CHANGE] Modified the module's inspector to make it easier to use and understand.
 Some parameters changed name in the process
-			[CHANGED] Use Volume is now set to true by default [CHANGED] Use Volume is no more automatically set to false when input is not a volume (in which case its value is ignored) or the module is reset
+			[CHANGE] Use Volume is now set to true by default [CHANGE] Use Volume is no more automatically set to false when input is not a volume (in which case its value is ignored) or the module is reset
 			[FIXED] When using Rotation Scatter, the rotation value changes depending on whether Height is set to a fixed value or a random value
 			[FIXED] Rotation Scatter is not applied on all objects [FIXED] Changing the Seed parameter has no effect on the randomly generated values